 Well, that’s where I come in!
 I’ve done the research, scoured their menu, and to the best of my ability, built some options for those of us who want to have our chicken and eat it too.

-As in my previous restaurant survival guides (check out my posts on surviving Chipotle, Arby’s, and McDonald’s), I will take a look at where the company came from and what they are doing, what their food offerings include, and finally list the best meal options I can put together.
+As in my previous restaurant survival guides, I will take a look at where the company came from and what they are doing, what their food offerings include, and finally list the best meal options I can put together.

 I want to be clear before we start, that while this post is going to cover the healthiest possible options, I am not against the unhealthier ones once in a while.
 If you only visit a Chick-fil-A once a year, or even only a few times a year, and want to get a milkshake, go get it!
 I certainly won’t look down on you because I’ve done it too!